Kuwait Magic Mall

 This got me thinking…why is Kuwait choosing to forget the nostalgic places?

 I wanted to dedicate this post to the single amusement park we have left here in Kuwait.
 Kuwait’s 80’s Entertainment City was completely demolished in 2020.
-Shaab Park, another popular amusement park, is approaching the same impending doom.
-The only one still standing and operating is the Kuwait Magic Theme Park.
-I understand that those parks will be renovated and replaced with more modern ones, but it’s sad and feels wistful knowing that the old places are quickly fading.
+Shaab Park, another popular amusement park, has ceased operating in 2017 is approaching the same impending doom (yes, it’s still standing there in desolation).
+The only them park still operating is the Kuwait Magic Theme Park.
+I understand that the former parks will be renovated and replaced with more modern ones, but it’s sad and feels wistful knowing that the old places are quickly fading.
 We’ve been seeing it a lot with constructions in Kuwait – they were worn out, haven’t been taken care of for ages and of course they were outdated, kitschy and trapped in time.
 For that very reason, the country wants to make way for more progressive and modern infrastructure that can accomodate things like “an indoor snow park” or another massive aquarium.

 Even with so many malls around now, Entertainment City would have still been a favorite because spending time there would evoke happy memories and a shared love for these places with family and friends.
 As time goes by, these memories turn to nostalgia as we reminisce it’s iconic attractions like The City of Sinbad and Ali Baba.

-Old amusement parks remind us of a simpler time.
+Old amusement parks remind us of a simpler time, afterall.